LSchultz114/emew_spearmint/README.md

 * Spearmint with Spearmint-lite included - https://github.com/JasperSnoek/spearmint
 * EQ-Py Swift-t extension installed - see the EMEWS templates section in the EMEWS tutorial (http://www.mcs.anl.gov/~emews/tutorial/).

-In a folder within the python directory of the EMEWS framework (noted as `wolfe` in the provided code here), a config.json file must be placed.
-This is the same folder where the final results.dat file will be located when the run is complete.
+In a folder within the python directory of the EMEWS framework (called as `wolfe` in the provided code here), a config.json file describing the domain of the optimized parameters must be placed.
+For more information on the config file, please refer to the spearmint documents linked above.

 ## Handshake Protocol
 `emews_spearmint` begins the handshake by inserting an empty string into its output queue, expecting the Swift-t workflow to retrieve it with an `EQPy_get` call. `emews_spearmint` then expects to receive the following initialization parameters from the Swift-t workflow (inserted with an `EQPy_put` call):